mzmine/mzmine_documentation/docs/workflows/lcmsworkflow/lcms-workflow.md

 ## Feature processing
-The goal of the "Feature processing" is to turn into features (i.e. RT and m/z).
+The goal of the "Feature processing" is to obtain a list of all the detected features (characterized by a RT and m/z value) from the raw LC-MS data.

 ### Chromatogram building
 The first step in the "Feature processing" is to build the so-called extracted ion chromatograms (EICs) for each detected mass (see "Mass detection").
 There are two modules in MZmine 3 that can fulfil this task: [ADAP chromatogram builder](../../module_docs/adapchromatogrambuilder/adap-chromatogram-builder.md) (widely used) and **Grid mass** (create docs).

 ### Smoothing in retention time dimension (optional)
+- Optional, depends on the LC peak shape
+- For more details see the [Mass detection](../../module_docs/massdetection/mass-detection.md) module.

 [Smoothing](../../module_docs/smoothing/smoothing.md)